JStanoeva/stellarmelt/README.md

 ## 🎼 Purpose

-Showcase Stellarmelt’s story, music, and upcoming moments in one immersive page:
+Showcase Stellarmelt's story, music, and upcoming moments in one immersive page:

 - a bold hero,
-- a “Meet the Band” section,
+- a "Meet the Band" section,
 - an interactive timeline with visuals,
 - a discography with playable links,
 - and quick links to platforms.